Nuked88/ComfyUI-N-Sidebar/README.md

 - `Alt+X` or `Option+X` to focus on the search field
 - `Alt+G` or `Option+G` to open the settings

+# How To Set Workflows Folder

+1. Open the settings with the ⚙ icon or use the shortcut `Alt+G` (`Option+G` on Mac).
+2. In **WORKFLOW PATHS**, set the folder path to where your workflows are located.
+If you want to set multiple paths, just put one folder path per line!
+3. Restart ComfyUI

 # Features

 ### 🖱️Drag and Drop Nodes🖱️